Logan Sargeant: IndyCar

-Sportscar racing career
+Sports car racing career

-Le Mans Cup
+2021

 Sargeant raced for Iron Lynx in the GT3 class for two rounds of the 2021 Le Mans Cup, where he claimed two pole positions and two victories.

-European Le Mans Series

-2021

 Sargeant drove for Racing Team Turkey in two races of the 2021 European Le Mans Series, claiming pole position in his LMP2 debut.

 2025

-In December 2024, Sargeant tested an Oreca 07 for IDEC Sport, and was later announced to have signed [see below] with the team and Genesis Magma Racing for the 2025 European Le Mans Series alongside Jamie Chadwick and Mathys Jaubert.
+In December 2024, Sargeant tested an Oreca 07 for IDEC Sport, and was later announced to have signed with the team and Genesis Magma Racing for the 2025 European Le Mans Series alongside Jamie Chadwick and Mathys Jaubert.
 Prior to the season, he withdrew from his seat.
-In an interview on 14th August 2025, Sargeant stated; "coming off of that [Formula One] — obviously it was a hectic, intense, emotionally challenging, physically demanding — my mind just felt like it needed a little break, I feel like a lot of people may struggle to understand that until you’re in that position, but I just needed to let the whole experience sink in, let my body naturally recover and start to reassess what it wanted to do.
+In an interview on August 14, 2025, Sargeant stated; "coming off of that [Formula One] — obviously it was a hectic, intense, emotionally challenging, physically demanding — my mind just felt like it needed a little break, I feel like a lot of people may struggle to understand that until you’re in that position, but I just needed to let the whole experience sink in, let my body naturally recover and start to reassess what it wanted to do.
 And, naturally, it was racing in the end" following his Formula One stint with Williams.
 He explained further that he "was extremely grateful for that opportunity with IDEC, and the test I did with the team in December last year went really well, but things were a bit rushed, and people around me didn’t understand the position I was in.
 I didn’t sign any contracts; I didn’t want to lock myself into anything, as I was still unsure at that point where I wanted to be.
 I needed more time.”

 IMSA SportsCar Championship

-On 14th August 2025, Sargeant announced his return to sportscar racing with PR1/Mathiasen Motorsports, to compete in the LMP2 class in the final two rounds of the 2025 IMSA SportsCar Championship.
+On August 14, 2025, Sargeant announced his return to sports car racing with PR1/Mathiasen Motorsports, to compete in the LMP2 class in the final two rounds of the 2025 IMSA SportsCar Championship.
+The team finished in 8th at the 2025 IMSA Battle on the Bricks and 4th at the 2025 Petit Le Mans season finale.

+2026

+In January 2026, it was confirmed that Sargeant would compete in the 2026 24 Hours of Daytona for Era Motorsport in the LMP2 class alongside Jacob Abel, Ferdinand Habsburg, and Naveen Rao.

+FIA World Endurance Championship

+On January 15, 2026, Sargeant was confirmed as one of three drivers for Ford Racing’s factory LMDh sports prototype programme for the 2027 FIA World Endurance Championship, alongside Sebastian Priaulx and Mike Rockenfeller.
+Working with Ford, Sargeant has said that he was heavily involved in the development work for the 2027 car.
+At the same time, it was announced that he would compete in the 2026 FIA World Endurance Championship for Proton Competition in the Ford Mustang GT3 Evo alongside Stefano Gattuso and Giammarco Levorato.
+Sargeant had a solid debut in the championship at Imola, finishing inside the points in eighth.